Wes0617/SecuroSurf/README.md

 ### 🔹 Is this a mod menu?

-No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how vulnerable and poorly maintained this game is. _SecuroSurf_ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
+No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how vulnerable every aspect of this game is. ___SecuroSurf___ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
 It does not contain any reverse-engineered code, nor any code that would violate the game developer's _EULA_.
 Furthermore, no decompilation or decryption was necessary to create the program.

 ------------------------------------------------------------------------------------------------------------------------